-In this section, we discuss the asymptotic properties of the desparsified lasso estimator $\hat\bbeta_{\cS}$.
+We next discuss the asymptotic properties of $\hat\bbeta_{\cH}$.
 The assumptions needed for our analysis are listed in detail in Appendix A, and are discussed briefly below.
-More detailed discussions can be found in \cite{adamek2021lasso}, on whose approach our theory is built.
+Detailed discussions can be found in \cite{adamek2021lasso}, on whose approach our theory is built.

-We need assumptions on the DGP (\cref{ass:DGP}), the sparsity of the parameter (\cref{ass:Sparsity}), regularity conditions for high-dimensional settings (\cref{ass:Eigenvalue}) and assumptions on the set of parameters on which inference is conducted (\cref{ass:HFinite}). \cref{ass:DGP}\ref{ass:DGPStationary} requires that $\bz_{t}=\left(\bx_{s,t}^\prime,x_t,y_t,\bx_{f,t}^\prime\right)^\prime$ the regressors are contemporaneously uncorrelated with the error term, and that the error terms and the variables in $\bz_{t}$ have finite unconditional moments up to a certain order.
+We need assumptions on the DGP (\cref{ass:DGP}), the sparsity of the parameter (\ref{ass:Sparsity}), regularity conditions for high-dimensional settings (\ref{ass:Eigenvalue}) and assumptions on the set of parameters on which inference is conducted (\ref{ass:HFinite}). \cref{ass:DGP}\ref{ass:DGPStationary} requires that the regressors are contemporaneously uncorrelated with the error term, and that the error terms and the variables in $\bz_{t}$ have finite unconditional moments up to a certain order.
 Crucially, \cref{ass:DGP}\ref{ass:DGPStationary} allows for serial correlation in the error terms, which is a typical feature of LP regressions. \cref{ass:DGP}\ref{ass:DGPNED} assumes $\bz_{t}$ to be near-epoch-dependent (NED).
 An NED process can be interpreted as a process that is well-approximated by a mixing process, but does not have to be mixing itself.
 Unlike mixing conditions, which may exclude even very simple autoregressive processes, NED conditions permit very general forms of dependence often encountered in macroeconomic research, see \cite{adamek2021lasso} for a more detailed discussion.

 Comparing our DGP assumptions to the SVMA assumptions of Example \ref{ex:exampleSVMA}, one can verify that the moment condition is satisfied trivially under Gaussianity, and the NED assumption can be shown to hold when the VMA coefficients $\bA_k$ converge to 0 sufficiently quickly; see Example 17.3 of \cite{Davidson02}.
 If one would relax the Gaussianity assumption, a trade-off would occur between the number of moments and the allowed dependence -- the more moments, the more persistent the process may be.